Columbia University in the City of New York

-The First Year Area (FYA) is a vibrant area of first-year students that live in suite-style and corridor style residence halls.
+Southfield is a vibrant area of students who live in suite-style and corridor style residence halls.
 The residential spaces include:

 The State of New York, Columbia University, and all national fraternities and sororities on campus have adopted anti-hazing legislation or policies.

 Thank you for your interest in sorority life!
 There are many opportunities for membership at Columbia University.

 Residential Life offers CC/SEAS students a variety of living options that provide an environment to continue to learn beyon